 The Parties agree to create a new section in Article 8, Section 8.3.3.5 to read as follows:

 Section 8.3.3.5: Those probationary or permanent classified employees whose schedules must be adjusted in order to implement the Collaborative Time Model may have an adjustable work schedule during the week to support the structure of the District’s implementation of Collaborative Time starting the 2016-17 school year and beyond.
-For example, an employee’s work day may be extended during the week to allow for an early release that same week.
+For example, an employee’s work day may be extended during the week to allow for an early release on collaborative Thursdays that same week.
 No affected employee shall experience a reduction in total hours per week, nor shall any affected employee be compelled to take a longer lunch break or accept a split shift.

 Article 11 – Vacations